-Beaver Lake/Alma Pond supports recreation use.
-This waterbody is not designated for use as a public water supply.
-Public bathing is impaired by unsafe levels of water clarity.
-Recreation is impaired by unsafe levels of water clarity, and impacted by high frequency of algae levels above criteria protecting recreational use, excessive phosphorus levels.
-Aquatic life is impaired by very high pH, and impacted by depressed surface DO.
-Aesthetics are poor due to excessive phosphorus levels.
-Habitat appears to be good.
+Glenmere Lake supports potable water and recreation use.
+Public water supply is threatened by high frequency of algae levels above criteria protecting potable water use.
+Public bathing, if allowed, would appear to be fully supported.
+Recreation is threatened by excessive phosphorus levels.
+Aquatic life is threatened by depressed surface DO.
+Aesthetics are fair due to excessive phosphorus levels.
+Habitat is fair due to presence of invasive aquatic plants.
 Fish Consumption use is considered to be unassessed.
 There are no health advisories limiting the consumption of fish from this waterbody (beyond the general advice for all waters).
-However due to the presence of contaminants in the lake and the uncertainty as to whether the lack of a waterbody-specific health advisory is based on actual sampling, fish consumption use is noted as unassessed, rather than fully supported but unconfirmed.
+However due to the presence of impacts/contaminants in the lake and the uncertainty as to whether the lack of a waterbody-specific health advisory is based on actual sampling, fish consumption use is noted as unassessed, rather than fully supported but unconfirmed.